 Jennifer Coffman supervises the Judicial Externship.
 Judge Coffman retired in 2013 from her appointment as Federal District Judge for the Eastern and Western Districts of Kentucky.
 She served as Chief Judge of the Eastern District from 2007-2012.
 She is a 1978 graduate of the College of Law and an inaugural (1996) inductee into the College’s Hall of Fame.

-Rebecca DiLoreto is the supervising attorney for the Children’s Law Center Externship.
-She is the Litigation Director for the Children’s Law Center, Inc., a nonprofit legal services center for children with offices in Covington and Lexington.
-Before coming to the CLC, Professor DiLoreto had a twenty-four year career with the Kentucky Department of Public Advocacy (DPA) in indigent defense.
+Rebecca DiLoreto is the supervising attorney for the Institute for Compassion in Justice Externship.
+She is the Executive Director of the Institute for Compassion in Justice.
+Prior, Professor DiLoreto had a twenty-four year career with the Kentucky Department of Public Advocacy (DPA) in indigent defense.
 She served as Post Trial Division Director for DPA for ten years and was the first director of the Lexington Public Defender’s Office.
-She has represented young people in juvenile, family and circuit court across the Commonwealth.
+She also served as the Litigation Director for the Children’s Law Center, Inc. She has represented young people in juvenile, family and circuit court across the Commonwealth.

 Janet Graham is the supervising attorney for the Lexington City Attorney Externship.
 She is the Law Commissioner of the Lexington-Fayette Urban County Government.
 As the LFUCG’s general counsel, she oversees the preparation of all ordinances, resolutions, contracts, deeds, and other legal documents for the Urban County Government and its related agencies, and the provision of legal advice and assistance to the Mayor, the Chief Administrative Officer, and all departments and divisions within the Government and the Urban County Council, and litigation involving the Urban County Government.